Gifts for men. Let’s be honest, like ‘gifts for women’, the whole concept is a bit simplistic.

 - Experience gifts.
 Take them out to dinner.
-Go throw an ax around.
+Go throw an axe around.
 Take ’em somewhere.
-If they are anything like my dad, going out only happens with invitation.
+If they are anything like my dad, going out only happens with an invitation.
 Here are a few Halifax local experience gift ideas where you can take him:

 Well, so am I. Buying gifts for men is always hard.
 And trust me, sometimes it doesn’t get easier.
-To help, Nova Scotia local Black Bow Gift Co curated gift baskets and Cheerfetti Gift Co. curated and custom gifts baskets both have a great selection of gift ideas for him.
+To help, Nova Scotia local Black Bow Gift Co. curated gift baskets and Cheerfetti Gift Co. curated and custom gift baskets both have a great selection of gift ideas for him.
 Many of which include local options.

 Chin up!
 I encourage you to keep thinking and keep trying.
 After all, it’s the thought that counts… right?